CITGuru/PyInquirer/README.md

-# PythonInquirer?
+# PythonInquirer

 A collection of common interactive command line user interfaces.
-It is originally called whaaaaaat created by, but due to the author not active, outdated, bad naming and in need of fixes, I decided to rename and apply some fixes on it.
+It is originally called [whaaaaaat](https://github.com/finklabs/whaaaaat) created by **finklabs**, but due to bad naming and in need of fixes, I decided to rename and apply some necessary fixes on it.
 I'll also carry out the author's TODO.

 ## Table of Contents